tuliogmaros/els-kibana-docker/README.md

 # <h3> ElasticSearch With Kibana -- Using Docker

-Basic application, but with the basic principles of elasticsearch configuration w/ kibana using docker.
+Basic application including basic principles of elasticsearch w/ kibana using docker.

 The most important settings are available from Program.cs